Bringing poultry to Sweden

 There must be a health certificate

 When you bring in poultry and hatching eggs, you must have a health certificate showing that they are healthy.
-This is available in the EU’s common trading database, TRACES.NT.
+This is available in the EU’s common trading database Traces.
 The animal owner in the dispatching country shall contact an official veterinarian in good time who will issue the health certificate.
 In this way, the movement will be registered and controlled.
 The health certificate signed by the veterinarian shows that the animals have been approved in compliance with the applicable health requirements.

 The certificate is valid for 10 days from and including the date of issue.